Thursday, 31 December 2020

 The number of direct beneficiaries of the sub-project is 7074 farmers in all hot spot areas.
 Out of which 4882 farmers are male and 2192 are female.
 No of women headed farmer families involved in the sub-project is 384.

-Type of agriculture inputs and assistance for beneficiaries.
+Type of agricultural inputs and assistance for beneficiaries.

 CSIAP’s Cluster Village Development Programme is now underway